');

 About Walpole, MA

-Walpole is a small community in Massachusetts with a population of 5,989 residents.
-The median household income is $132,411 per year, which is above the national average.
-The median age in Walpole is 47 years.
+Walpole is a small town located in Massachusetts with a population of 5,989 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $132,411 per year, which is 76% above the national median of $75,149.
+The median age of 47 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Walpole Ranks in Massachusetts